nitinraina-dev/techible-iit-connect-2nd-sem/2nd Month/1st week/day2/Readme.md

-Alright!
-Since you're in 5th grade, I'll explain **JavaScript Objects, Arrays, If-Else, and Switch Case** in a simple and fun way with easy examples! 🚀

----

 ## **1️⃣ Objects in JavaScript**
 An **object** is like a real-world thing that has properties.
 Imagine a **car**: it has a **color**, a **brand**, and a **speed**.